1. Secure Boot

 .

-Figure 15 Image creation
+Figure 17 Image creation

 1.1.4.
 Step #4 - Writing the Secure FW image in the FLASH

-Write the secure FW image in the FLASH.
-It is important to have a valid secure FW image in the flash before enabling the secure boot feature.
-If the secure boot feature is enabled either without FW image or without valid secure FW image , or without the correct keys programmed in the OTP, the device will be locked and there is no way to bypass this and program the device again.
+If the secure boot feature is enabled either without valid secure FW image or without the correct keys programmed in the OTP, the device will be locked and there is no way to bypass this and program the device again.

-Figure 16 Writing secure FW to FLASH
+Figure 18 Writing secure FW to FLASH

-The secure_img_prog_jtag and secure_img_prog_serial scripts will encrypt the FW image using the key selected during the keys creation phase, it will create the FW image header with the security segments, generate the digital signature of the FW image (including the signed part of the FW image header) and add it to the FW image to be written in the FLASH.
+The secure_img_prog_jtag and secure_img_prog_serial scripts will encrypt the FW image using the key selected during the keys creation phase.
+It will create the FW image header with the security segments, generate the digital signature of the FW image (including the signed part of the FW image header) and add it to the FW image to be written in the FLASH.

 1.1.5.
 Step #5 - Programming Product Keys & Enabling Secure Boot